 Let this go on for a while, then, with you playing "lead" guitar, introduce a slow one chord rhythm, and later, possibly a simple song with two chords, possibly making up some words to the birds (could use a familiar melody).
 Try to keep it slow and soft (you can sing the words "soft and slow" as reminders to the children as you go).
 Finally, reverse the whole process, taking your time, so that at the end there will just be gentle sounds randomly fading away (like the music of the earth).
 The next day repeat the exercise (you can always change the purpose) and involve children who have not yet played (those listening could draw, read, close their eyes and rest, etc.).

 (a gentle, relaxing activity for all ages/abilities)

 Giving music (therapy) back to the Earth

 WHERE TO GO FOR MORE INFORMATION

-Note: As of January 1999, this article had not been published.
-If you could help facilitate that happening, and or you would like permission to re-print, please contact us.
+As of January 1999, this article had not been published.
+If you could help facilitate that happening, and/or for permission to re-print, please contact us.
 Thanks.